justinandronicos/scrape-and-dash/README.md

 # Scrape & Dash

-An e-commerce data scraping and dashboard app for competitor tracking.
+An e-commerce data scraping, product matching, and dashboard app for competitor tracking.

 This repository is a mirror of the project's private repository that has been **cleaned of sensitive data** including the **config file** required to run the app.
 This is kept **in sync** with the private repo via a GitHub Action using [Git Sync](https://github.com/wei/git-sync).